 CBCT scans are only taken when necessary.
 The CBCT scanner provides a cost effective way to garner information about endodontic conditions that cannot be obtained using conventional, two-dimensional imagery.
-This allows Dr. Thomas to better detect, locate and treat endodontic conditions such as abscess formation, resorption and complex anatomy.
+This allows Dr. Thomas and Dr. Do to better detect, locate and treat endodontic conditions such as abscess formation, resorption and complex anatomy.
 Unlike a conventional dental x-ray, a CBCT scan can distinguish the differences among various tissues, such as bone, teeth, nerves and soft tissue.

 Moreover, CBCT scans often provide information that helps unnecessary treatment to be avoided.

 The introduction of the surgical microscope has revolutionized the field of Endodontic Microsurgery.
 We have invested in the very best quality surgical microscopes that provide unparalleled magnification and illumination for our surgical procedures.
-The microscope allows Dr. Thomas to locate the tooth’s canals and identify potential problems such as cracks or tooth defects that are not visible without magnification.
+The microscope allows Dr. Thomas and Dr. Do to locate the tooth’s canals and identify potential problems such as cracks or tooth defects that are not visible without magnification.
 The use of the microscope makes for a more precise, targeted and effective treatment.
 This allows for the conservation of tooth structure, which is key to long term tooth survival.